 In 2011, the Honor Society was conceived and proposed by Mr. Charles Marsh, Penn State Abington’s Director of University Relations, who observed a need for such a community on our campus that would benefit generations of scholars.
 Mr. Marsh, along with professors Ross Brinkert and Salar Ghahramani, designed the Society’s foundations during the ensuing year.

 Section 1.
 Entrance Requirements

 The requirements for joining the Honor Society are as follows:

 Section 2.
 The Selection Process & Acknowledgement of Acceptance

-Applications will be reviewed in early fall and spring semesters of each academic year by the Honor Society’s Oversight Committee.
+Applications will be reviewed in the spring semester of each academic year by the Honor Society’s Oversight Committee.
 A candidate is approved if he/she has the vote of the Committee’s majority.
 A candidate must attend at least one full meeting in the academic year of gaining provisional acceptance in order to become a formal member in the Society and receive the Society’s emblem.